AleksandrasMaliuginas/blockly_metamath/README.md

-# About
+# Metamath proof assistant

-   Proof assistant for Metamath language using Blockly library.
+   Proof assistant for Metamath language utilizing Blockly library for building proofs.

    [Demo proof construced from blocks](public/demo0.th1.json) can be imported and tested in the tool.

 ## Start application

-Install correct version of Node by running following command.
+Install correct version of NodeJS by running following command.
-It will take Node version specified in .nvmrc file.
+It will take Node version specified in [.nvmrc file](.nvmrc).

       nvm use